joowani/dtags/README.rst

 .. code:: bash

-    # You may need to sudo depending on your setup
+    # You may need to sudo depending on your environment setup
-    ~$ pip install --upgrade dtags
+    ~$ pip install dtags

 Add the following line at the end of your shell runtime configuration and reload the shell: